santiagoaloi/data_talks/README.md

 ## Challenge

 We have just gotten a new customer and they need to be set up on Data Talks.
 The customer has sent an export of their ticketing system for single-ticket buyers.
-Your task is to create data mapping in accordance with the [Data Talks structure](https://www.datatalks.se/documentation/data-points/) and [Documentation ](https://www.datatalks.se/documentation/api-reference/)
+Your task is to create data mapping in accordance with the [Data Talks structure](https://www.datatalks.se/documentation/data-points/) and [Documentation](https://www.datatalks.se/documentation/api-reference/).

 Attached, you will find the export in CSV.